-I’ve been wanting to make a Sudley dress with a elastic cinched waist for quite some time, and i finally did it!
-Even better, i used a silk i’ve been hoarding for years – double win!
+I’ve wanted to make an elastic cinched waist Sudley dress for quite some time, and I finally did it!
+Even better, I used silk I’ve been hoarding for years – double win!

-This was actually really simple – I cut the Sudley bodice to be inbetween the cropped length and the full blouse length as i wanted it to sit at my waist with a bit of volume.
-Then i sewed the entire dress as per the instructions.
-The bodice i left unlined, and finished the neckline and keyhole with bias facings.
-The skirt is lined because it was a tad too see through – but i simply cut two skirts and sewed them as one piece.
-At the end i used a long scrap to make an elastic casing at the waistline seam, and inserted elastic.
+This was actually really simple – I cut the Sudley bodice to be in between the cropped length and the full blouse length as I wanted it to sit at my waist with a bit of volume.
+Then I sewed the entire dress as per the instructions.
+The bodice I left unlined, and finished the neckline and keyhole with bias facings.
+The skirt is lined because it was a tad too see-through – but I simply cut two skirts and sewed them as one piece.
+In the end, I used a long scrap to make an elastic casing at the waistline seam and inserted elastic.
 Voila.
 Super easy.

-Now as to the fabric – this is a really lovely silk from Potters Textiles in Perth, that i have been hoarding for absolute years.
-As per usual i loved it so much i couldn’t bring myself to cut it.
+Now as to the fabric – this is lovely silk from Potters Textiles in Perth, that I have been hoarding for years.
+As per usual I loved it so much I couldn’t bring myself to cut it.
 Every project felt like a waste.
-And i’m glad for that, as it meant i could use it for this dress.
+And I’m glad for that, as it meant I could use it for this dress.
 It somehow seems to walk the thin line between casual and more dressy – which works so well for me.
 Anything that can handle the school run and date night is a winner!